This is Dad and Mum's wedding June 23 1942. Thank you God they made this important date.

 1942 in a happy small service in Ombersley.
 Dad's brother was very

-happy for their coming together but did not make the wedding as he died
+happy for their coming together .

 My older brother Peter was born Jan 2 1944 and then while Dad was on his way home to Canada from France he had a one day leave and so I am here.
 My parents went on to have a total of 10 children 6 girls and 4 boys.
 The youngest David was born April 4 1966.
-Dad worked hard as a truck driver and Mom for the most part staid home and raised us.
+Dad worked hard as a truck driver and Mom for the most part stayed home and raised us.
 Mum did have a job at one time at a place called Yorkshire Fish and Chips that had been on Howard Ave in Windsor On which is where we grew up.

 We arrived in Canada and Windsor near the end of May 1946.
 Dad was already here and had a home for us at 856 3rd Con.
 Rd.
 Sandwich E On the edge of Windsor.
 Three weeks after we arrived on June 17 1946 there was a very major class 4 tornado.
 In Windsor 17 people died and there were 5 in our house, thank God we all survived.
 It was the first time Mum had been home alone with us to cook supper.
-In our house that day were Dad Mum Pete myself and our Cousin Faith Wheeler whose Dad died in the war.
+In our house that day were Dad, Mum, Pete, myself and our Cousin Faith Wheeler, whose Dad died in the war.
 I had been crying when Dad came home and Mum said "Go ahead and pick him up you will b picking him up for the rest of his life" The truth is he pretty much did as he did get me a job in trucking when I was nineteen that I kept until I retired at 65 years old.

 My early years were made up of doing what young boys do when left to explore the world around them.
 Dad was at work much of the time and Mum was left to try to keep us in line with new ones coming along every couple years.
 I did not do overly well in school okay I sucked at school I was enjoying being out side playing more then book work.
 Mum even wrote in one report card I would get Ted to read more if I could get him to come in the house.
 I have to say here I have come to find that my Mum was no slouch when it came to knowledge and teaching